How to fix Zoom problems on Mac

 Is any other app running at the moment?
 It could be Facebook Messenger, Facetime or, anything else that uses Mac’s camera.

-Shortly after Big Sur was released, there were reports of problems with Zoom from people who had recently installed the new version of macOS.
+Some users reported problems with Zoom after installing the new version of macOS.
 More specifically, Zoom would crash after you tried to replace a virtual background.

 When Zoom quits unexpectedly, it looks like this:

 However, an update to Zoom resolves most of those issues.

 Zoom places quite a heavy burden on your system resources.
 If you share your screen or use a Zoom background on calls, it will demand a great deal of your Mac’s GPU.
 Here’s what to do if your Mac is slow during calls or if Zoom is not responding.